gmazzap/Hierarchy/README.md

 ```

 The example above works, and is just an example of what you can do with this library, however for the
-purpose to load templates, this library provide a specific class: `QueryTemplate`.
+purpose to load templates, this library provides a specific class: `QueryTemplate`.

 # Introducing `QueryTemplate`